 White Huskies are resilient and strong dogs with stamina, ideally suited to their Lapland winter’s low temperatures.
 They have a soft outer coat and a dense undercoat, which can deal with temperatures down to -50 degrees C or less.

 A Siberian Husky’s coat is thicker than that of most other dog breeds.
 Huskies come in a variety of colors and patterns.
 The most common coats are black and white, then less common copper-red and white, grey and white, pure white, and the rare “agouti” coat.

 Shedding: Siberian Huskies can shed a lot, especially in warm climates and seasons.
 Twice a year, they spend a week or more shedding very heavily.

 Personality and Temperament

-A white husky is truly one of the most stunning dog breeds of all.
-Which are very loyal, hard-working and faithful canine companions.
-The White husky is a friendly and gentle dog breed.
-This is a dog who will never let you take life too seriously.
+A white husky is truly one of the most stunning dog breeds of all, very loyal, hard-working and faithful canine companions.
+The White Husky is a friendly and gentle dog breed.
+He is a dog that will never let you take life too seriously.
 White Siberian Huskies are great with other dogs.
 They might chase cats and livestock and have a high prey drive.

-White Siberian Huskies are natural athletes and require some form of exercise on a daily basis.
+White Siberian Huskies are natural athletes and require some form of exercise daily.
 They were developed as sled dogs, which means they have energy and endurance to spare, so adopting a Husky means adopting an active lifestyle.
 This breed is notoriously difficult to train and are generally not well suited for first-time owners.